nix-community/nixvim/README.md

 When we do this, lightline will be set up to a sensible default, and will use gruvbox as the colorscheme, no extra configuration required!

+## Support/Questions
+If you have any question, please use the [discussions page](https://github.com/pta2002/nixvim/discussions/categories/q-a)!

 ## Instalation
 ### Without flakes
 NixVim now ships with `flake-compat`, which makes it usable from any system.